-Glider data will provide regional 4-D information about temperature, salinity and density structure. and oxygen/turbidity/CDOM/chl-a concentrations.
-These measurements will be used to 1) investigate hydrography and circulation dynamics, bottom temperatures and cross-shelf pathways between the shelf edge and nearshore; 2) use control theory and ocean models to develop intelligent control capabilities7 allowing gliders to recognize and correct for fronts and strong currents; 3) prepare glider data for integration into circulation and ecosystem modeling efforts; 4) efficiently deliver information to the modeling community and stakeholders (e.g., bottom temperature maps to NOAA fishery science centers) through SECOORA
+Glider data provides regional 4-D information about temperature, salinity and density structure, and oxygen/turbidity/CDOM/chl-a concentrations.
+These measurements will be used to: 1) investigate hydrography and circulation dynamics, bottom temperatures and cross-shelf pathways between the shelf edge and nearshore; 2) use control theory and ocean models to develop intelligent control capabilities7 allowing gliders to recognize and correct for fronts and strong currents; 3) prepare glider data for integration into circulation and ecosystem modeling efforts; 4) efficiently deliver information to the modeling community and stakeholders (e.g., bottom temperature maps to NOAA fisheries science centers) through SECOORA DMAC and the IOOS glider data assembly center (DAC); and 5) use this base of regional glider operations for leveraged efforts supported by GRNMS, National Science Foundation, NASA, and state agencies.

-DMAC and the IOOS glider data assembly center (DAC); and 5) use this base of regional glider operations for leveraged efforts supported by GRNMS, National Science Foundation, NASA, and state agencies.
+Three gliders from the pool of instruments owned by SECOORA, SkIO, USF, UNC, and NCSU will be deployed from locations in Florida and Georgia on shelf- and shelf-edge sampling missions with north-ward trajectories.
+These mapping missions serve as a baseline of operations, providing spatial coverage for data assimilation and fisheries applications.
+In Year 3, SECOORA will purchase a new G3 Slocum glider, through the IOOS Association Fill the Gaps Campaign.
+The glider will be based at SkIO.
+The current glider observatory is an aging fleet and the new glider will improve operational capacity for the region.

-In year 2, three gliders from the pool of instruments owned by SkIO, USF, UNC, and NCSU will be deployed from locations in Florida and Georgia on shelf- and shelf-edge sampling missions with northward trajectories.
 USF and SkIO will deploy two gliders off Cape Canaveral and coastal Georgia, respectively, on shelf survey missions, with operations approximately between the 20m and 50m isobaths.
 The USF glider will use Gulf Stream currents to survey the shelf edge and Gulf Stream along the entire SAB before recovery off North Carolina.
-The SkIO month-long glider mission will focus on Gray's Reef National Marine Sanctuary.
-Multiple gliders will be deployed out of Duke Marine Laboratory and the UNC Coastal Studies Institute near Cape Hatteras with leveraging from SECOORA and NSF-funded work.
+At least one of these missions will be timed with hurricane season to maximize the impact of near-surface heat content information for tropical weather prediction.
+An additional 1-2 deployments leveraged by SECOORA and GRNMS will focus on Gray's Reef National Marine Sanctuary for fisheries-driven studies that will double as test deployments for new instruments.

-These mapping missions will provide spatial coverage for data assimilation and fisheries applications, and will serve as a baseline of operations.
-Operations will integrate and take advantage of in situ and HFR observations, satellite imagery and regional model predictions to optimize glider tracks.
-All gliders deployed will incorporate Vemco Mobile Transceivers (VMT), acoustic monitoring receivers to track tagged fish8 and at least one will be outfitted with an integrated VMT to transmit detections in real time.
+Glider operations will integrate and take advantage of in situ and HFR observations, satellite imagery and regional model predictions to optimize glider tracks.
+All gliders deployed will incorporate Vemco Mobile Transceivers (VMT), acoustic monitoring receivers to track tagged fish8 and at least one glider is outfitted with an integrated VMT to transmit detections in real time.
 Acoustic data will be shared with the fisheries research community (Ocean Tracking Network, FL Atlantic Coast Telemetry, iTAG, GRNMS).
 Collaborative work between oceanographers and engineers at UGA SkIO, Georgia Tech, and NCSU will explore new methods of acoustic telemetry facilitated by autonomous platforms operated using intelligent control strategies.